rehierl/abstract-properties/03-relations/0-0-relations.md

 * `aRb := ((a,b) in G)`
 * `!aRb := ((a,b) not in G)`

-Note that, as with any other relation, all the vertices within the sequences in `G` are required to be elements within the corresponding domain.
-However, not every element within a domain is also required to be a vertex/endpoint in such a sequence.
-Such a vertex can be described as being **disconnected**, or as being **unrelated**.
+Note that, as with any other relation, each of the vertices in all of the sequences in `G` are required to be elements within the corresponding domain.
+However, not every element within a domain is also required to be an endpoint in such a sequence.
+Such a vertex can be described as being **disconnected**, or as being **unrelated** (to another vertex).

-Note that, since the overall focus in the context of this discussion is on "related things", disconnected vertices will be **silently dropped**.
+Note that, since the overall focus in the context of this discussion is on "related things", disconnected vertices will be **silently ignored**.
 Based on that, the domain of a mathematical relation can be understood as a mere consequence of the corresponding set of edges.
-After all, a domain is still required to contain both endpoints of all the edges.
+After all, a domain is still required to contain both of the endpoints of each edge.

-Note that, based on the focus of the edges of an endo-relation, a relation can in essence be thought of as being reduced to its set of edges.
-Based on that, operations over relations can be defined similar to those over sets of elements.
+Note that, based on the focus of the edges in an endo-relation, a relation can in essence be thought of as being reduced to its set of edges.
+Based on that, operations over relations can be defined similar to those over simple sets of elements.